PsychoTurkey/frans-rpg/README.md

 - Loan function: get an amount of money (to your inventory gold), but all money you store in bank will be taken untill the loan has been repaid.
 - I don't recall ever seeing one of the last words of items adjectives and names.
 The algorithm should be checked and tested.
 - Have a toggleable pvp setting
-- Should we import entire sys or only sys.argsv[]?